 If a child is excluded from school, parents have a duty to ensure that their child is not in a public place without justifiable cause during school hours when they are excluded from school.
-Failure to do so will render the parent liable to a visit from the Education Welfare Officer.
+Failure to do so will render the parent liable to a Penalty Notice issued by the Education Welfare Officer.